Quadratic improvement on accuracy of approximating pure quantum states and unitary gates by probabilistic implementation: Classical encoding of pure states

-We prove the existence of a probabilistic encoding that achieves exactly half the asymptotic bit rate of the most compact deterministic encoding, and its optimality.
-The main tool for the proof is the following minimax relationship between the fidelity and the trace distance. \begin{lemma} For any $d,D\in\nn$ and any physical transformation $\Lambda$, it holds that
+We prove the existence of a probabilistic encoding that achieves exactly half the asymptotic bit length required for the minimum deterministic encoding, and its optimality.
+The main tool for the proof is the following minimax relationship between the fidelity and the trace distance. \begin{lemma} For any CPTP linear mapping $\Lambda:\linop{\hh'}\rightarrow\linop{\hh}$, it holds that

 \end{lemma} \begin{proof} We use the minimax theorem as follows:

 Note that the minimax theorem, used in the second equation, is applicable since $f(\sigma,M):=\tr{M(\phi-\Lambda(\sigma))}$ is affine with respect to each variable and the domain of $M$ and $\sigma$ are compact and convex.
 The last equality holds since the maximum is achieved if $\text{rank}M=1$. \end{proof}